LaughinStock/ECE2112_PA3/README.md

    ![image](https://github.com/user-attachments/assets/e4b9d53a-770d-4ba8-8d1c-9a72b3e785bd)

   For part A, we are going to use *".iloc"* because we are focused on selecting columns by their position and not by their name.
-The syntax '[:, 1::2]' which means '["select all rows", "index 1 and then every second column"]'
+The syntax '[:, 1::2]' which means ["select all rows", "index 1 and then every second column"].

   ### B. Output of "carshead.loc[carshead['Model']=='Mazda RX4']"
    ![image](https://github.com/user-attachments/assets/821c69a1-47c9-4fc4-a57d-7f5a90511062)